Vedparkash5/Teiko-Technical/README.md

 ### GitHub Codespaces

 1. Open Github Codespaces from the repo
+2. The necassary files should auto download.
-4. The database will be created by running `python3 load_data.py`
+3. The database will be created by running `python3 load_data.py`
-5. Run the dashboard:
+4. Run the dashboard:
    ```bash
    python -m streamlit run dashboard.py
    ```
+   You should see a popup on the bottom right corner which says 'Your application running on port 8501 is available'.
+Click the green button that says open in browser.
-6. Analysis code for Parts 2-4 can be found on analysis.ipynb Jupyter notebook
+5. Analysis code for Parts 2-4 can be found on analysis.ipynb Jupyter notebook

 ---